**unmarked spoilers ahead**

 If people of color in America were behaving the way the maji are in “Children of Blood and Bone”—raising armies of the dead and incinerating babies with divine magic—then I would certainly want them stopped.
 I do not support malicious behavior, torture, murder, or anyone behaving like Voldemort.
 Seriously, just no.

 I cannot think of Zélie or the other maji as heroes.
 Abuse of power is not a heroic trait.
 Torture and zombie armies are not noble uses of magic or any non-magical human ability.
 Harry Potter and his parents would never act like this.
-Katniss Everdeen and her family would never promote torture or using the spirits of the dead, especially not the traumatized dead.
-With “Children of Blood and Bone,” the publishing industry has finally mainstreamed an all-black YA fantasy onto the market, but the teenage protagonists are nothing like the white protagonists in Harry Potter or The Hunger Games.
+They would never promote torture or using the spirits of the dead, especially not the traumatized dead.
+With “Children of Blood and Bone,” the publishing industry has finally mainstreamed an all-black YA fantasy onto the market, but the teenage protagonists are nothing like the white protagonists in Harry Potter.
 This saddens and upsets me a great deal.

 I have read so many 5-star rave reviews for this novel that I know many fans of this book defend the direct comparison of the maji with modern American people of color.
 To summarize the most common arguments I have read in support of Zélie’s behavior: “The most important point of this novel is to say that no one is innocent.
 We’re all complicit in evil.
 We all do bad things.
 Everyone on the planet is racist, regardless of what color our skin is, and ‘Children of Blood and Bone’ is making that point.
 What is fascinating about the novel is that the victims of racism and colorism in this story—the divîners who survived the genocide of their parents—can arm themselves again with magic, kill their oppressors, and take over Orïsha again.
 It’s a story of empowerment, telling the black race to rise up.”